MRCardoso/git-code/topics/add.md

 ## Topic add files in the staged area
 ```
+get the file change located in your work copy
+and sends to stage area
-    for files created after your repository have been started, you must use 'git add filename'
+for unversioned files you must use 'git add filename'
 ```

 ### simple